nextflow-io/nextflow/docs/process.rst

 You can use it to request non-standard resources or use settings that are specific to your cluster and not supported out of the box by Nextflow.

-.. note:: This directive is taken in account only when using a grid based executor:
+.. note:: This directive is only used by grid executors.
+Refer to the :ref:`executor-page` page to see which executors support this directive.
-  :ref:`sge-executor`, :ref:`lsf-executor`, :ref:`slurm-executor`, :ref:`pbs-executor`, :ref:`pbspro-executor`,
-  :ref:`moab-executor` and :ref:`condor-executor` executors.

 .. _process-disk: